Ulzahk/Practice-Project-NodeJS-Events/README.md

 ```
 5. If you want to check the container running you can use the command `docker-compose ps`.
 6. When you're finished to use the project remember to use `docker-compose down` to stop and remove the container with the database.

+## 🚚 Deploy
+1. The API is beeing deploy using the platform [Vercel](https://vercel.com/)
+2. It has config file (vercel.json) for the automatic deploys
+3. In case you need to make a manual deploy, you can use the command:
+    + `npx vercel` To deploy in Preview/Dev environment
+    + `npx vercel --prod` To deploy in Production environment